-- COVID 19 PCR Test Result is being check in the main entrances ( with a validity of at least 2 days prior to the event). - Wearing of mask in the whole venue is a must. - Temperature Screening and sanitizers in the Main Entrance. - Availability of sanitizers in all office (Main Entrance and all wash rooms). - Additional Team are working and well briefed to implement the Protocols. - Daily sanitization of Jury box, Show Secretary Office, Course designer desk, warm up-arena Stewards desk and Spectators Seats. - Prize giving ceremonies will be monitored (social distancing & masks). - Social distancing in all offices is being monitored. - Warm Up Arena will accommodate limited crew member with the athlete (1 groom and 1 trainer only) and all have to sanitize their hands before entering.
+- COVID 19 PCR Test Result is being check in the main entrances (with a validity of 48 hours prior to the event). - Wearing of mask in the whole venue is a must. - Temperature Screening and sanitizers in the Main Entrance. - Availability of sanitizers in all office (Main Entrance and all wash rooms). - Assigned separate entrance and exits of the event. - Additional Team are working and well briefed to implement the Protocols. - Daily sanitization of Jury box, Show Secretary Office, Course designer desk, warm up-arena Stewards desk and Spectators Seats. - Prize giving ceremonies will be monitored (social distancing & masks). - Social distancing in all offices is being monitored. - Warm Up Arena will accommodate limited crew member with the athlete (1 groom 1 trainer only) and all must sanitize their hands before entering. - Not allowed for handshakes between participants/organizers - Not allowed of exchanging gifts and personal items for athletes/organisers.